A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Background

 Rollups use calldata to store state roots and proofs~\cite{qbzzt2024datastorage}, ensuring that the rollup state could be re-established even if a transaction was challenged.
 Calldata is the payload contained in a transaction that can be used to store arbitrary information on the chain.
 While calldata is cost-effective for smaller amounts of data, it is permanently stored in Ethereum state and is therefore relatively expensive for larger data requirements.
 The high cost of calldata storage becomes a bottleneck for scaling.

-In order to improve the scalability and data availability of the network, Ethereum proposed a new sharding design, Danksharding~\cite{danksharding2024ethereum}.
+In order to improve the scalability and data availability of the network, Ethereum proposed a new sharding design: Danksharding~\cite{danksharding2024ethereum}.
 Danksharding is a unified sharding design that differs from traditional sharding by managing data storage and availability in a more streamlined way.
 Instead of increasing the space for transactions, Ethereum sharding provides more space for blobs of data, which the Ethereum protocol itself does not interpret.

 EIP-4844, also known as Proto-Danksharding, implements the same transaction formats and validation rules.
-EIP-4844 was launched in March as a core part of the Dencun upgrade in 2024~\cite{dencun2024ethereum}, thereby facilitating the network's preparation for full Danksharding by allowing the inclusion of large data in transactions~\cite{qbzzt2024datastorage}.
-The EIP-4844 represents a significant milestone in Ethereum’s roadmap~\cite{roadmap2024ethereum}, aiming to improve the scalability, security, and usability of the network.
+EIP-4844 was launched as a core part of the Dencun upgrade in 2024~\cite{dencun2024ethereum}, thereby facilitating the network's preparation for full Danksharding by allowing the inclusion of large data in transactions~\cite{qbzzt2024datastorage}.

-There were three types of transaction before EIP-4844: type-0, type-1 and type-2 transaction.
-Note, type-2 transactions always bring a priority fee for inclusion by builders quickly.
-EIP-4844 implements on a new type: type-3 transactions~\cite{park2024impact}.
+Much earlier, in 2021, EIP-1559 introduced a new transaction format (type-2) which replaced the legacy type-0 format by using maxFeePerGas and maxPriorityFeePerGas instead of a single gasPrice~\cite{liu2022empirical}.\footnote{Note, type-1 was a transitional format that added an accessList to the legacy model to provide gas discounts for accessing specific contract storage.} Type-2 transactions always bring a priority fee for inclusion by builders quickly.
+In contrast, EIP-4844 implements a new type: type-3 transactions~\cite{park2024impact}.
 These are similar to regular type-2 transactions, but carry an additional data component called a `blob'.
 A blob is a large, temporary data payload attached to a type-3 transaction.
 Unlike calldata, blob data is not stored permanently on-chain.
 Instead, only a commitment to the blob is included on-chain, significantly reducing storage costs~\cite{qbzzt2024datastorage}.
-These oversized blobs (128 KB) are much cheaper than the equivalent amount of calldata because they are not permanently stored on Ethereum~\cite{qbzzt2024datastorage}, and rollups can also send their type-3 transactions from public mempool or private channels.
+These oversized blobs (128 KB) are much cheaper than the equivalent amount of calldata because they are not permanently stored on Ethereum mainnet~\cite{qbzzt2024datastorage}, and rollups can also send their type-3 transactions from public mempool or private channels.
 This new type of transaction meets the growing need for efficient data processing.
-The blob data remains inaccessible during the execution of the Ethereum virtual machine, and the validator can only see the commitment to the blob, but these blobs can be used for Layer-2 scaling solutions and other off-chain protocols that require large amounts of data throughput~\cite{gogol2024layer}.
+This change, while lowering the transaction costs, has created a new high-stakes economic game for block builders and rollups.
+However, the dynamics of this game remain poorly understood.